 In our country the destructive effects of the World Wars are still prevailing, as was evidenced by the poisoning of innocent diners at the V&A Waterfront last week.
-To date at least 8 people have contacted Jurgen Schirmacher, chairman of TATIB (The Air That I Breathe) to complain about on-going illness since eating at outside tables at the Waterfront last week, whilst and after a Waterfront worker had sprayed a dangerous pesticide, Pyrinex 480 EC, which contains the active organophosphate ingredient chlorpyrifos in the area.
+To date at least 8 people have contacted Jurgen Schirmacher, chairman of TATIB (The Air That I Breathe) to complain about on-going illness since eating at outside tables at the Waterfront last week.
+A waterfront worker had sprayed a dangerous pesticide, Pyrinex 480 EC, which contains the active organophosphate ingredient chlorpyrifos in the area.
 Green Times spoke to a woman who is still ill in bed today, 16 August, more than a week later.
 There is no cure.

 The dangers of pesticides to humans, our water resources and our ecology are still underestimated in South Africa.
 In the Governmet Gazette of 14 May 2010 the Minister of Agriculture, Forestry and Fishey, Tina Joemat-Petterson had published an announcement as regulation no R375, banning the use of this poison from use in home, home garden and domestic pest control use in South Africa.